SoftUni-Internal/interactive-content/EN/08-Final-Exam/02-Problem-02.md

 Printing the console depends on the results:

 - If George has improved the record we print: `Yes!
-The new record is { eorge's time} seconds.`
+The new record is { George's time} seconds.`

 - If it has NOT improved the record we print: `No!
 He was {time need} seconds slower.`